Mintable-Pte-Ltd/How-to-make-NFTs-by-Mintology.app/2_pre-requisites.md

 **Mintable Wallet** (If utilizing Mintable Wallets feature):

-- **Description**: A special type of wallet created on Mintology that allows users to claim custody of their private keys.
+- **Description**: A wallet managed and secured by Mintology; it is mapped to the user's email address, and the user can interact with it through [Mintable](https://mintable.com).
 - **How to Obtain**: Generated via the [Mintable Wallets endpoint](https://docs.mintology.app/reference/custodial-wallets-create) of the Mintology API.
+A Mintable wallet will also be automatically created when a user tried to `mint` or `claim` an NFT, if they do not already have one.

 **Ethereum Layer 1 Account** (If utilizing IMX Endpoints):